-As discussed in Note 2. to the financial statements, the University implemented Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which is a change in accounting principle that addresses accounting and financial reporting for other postemployment benefits.
-This affects the comparability of amounts reported for the 2017-18 fiscal year with amounts reported for the 2016-17 fiscal year.
+As discussed in Notes 2. and 3. to the financial statements, four discretely presented component units changed from the Financial Accounting Standards Board accounting and financial reporting framework to the Governmental Accounting Standards Board accounting framework.
+This change affects the comparability of amounts reported by the component units for the 2018-19 fiscal year with amounts reported for the 2017-18 fiscal year.
 Our opinion is not modified with respect to this matter.